 Mid-cap companies are more volatile in comparison to large-cap companies.
-These medium-sized companies with a mid-cap have the potential to become an industry leader by improving their market share and overall competitiveness.
+These medium-sized companies with a mid-cap can become an industry leader by improving their market share and overall competitiveness.

 - Large-cap ($10 Billion- $200 Billion)

 Companies that have large-cap are the industry leaders due to its high market value.
-Also, companies having $200 Billion market cap and higher are referred to as mega-cap companies, and very few companies are able to qualify for this category.
+Companies with a $200 Billion market cap and higher are referred to as mega-cap companies, and very few companies can qualify for this category.

 Significance of Market Cap

-Several investors, traders, and specifically beginners, are often mistaken when they assess the value and stability of the company by its stock price.
-Market capitalisation is the correct measure to determine the company’s stability and market value rather than the stock price.
+Several investors, traders, and specifically beginners are often mistaken when they assess the company’s value and stability by its stock price.
+Market capitalization is the correct measure to determine its stability and market value rather than the stock price.

 ‘Price is what you pay for something, but VALUE is what you get’– says Warren Buffett

-Mega-cap and large-cap companies allow more room for investors to invest a few hundred millions in new business ventures.
+Mega-cap and large-cap companies allow more room for investors to invest a few hundred million in new business ventures.
 It is to note that in case the venture fails, it will not affect these companies.
-However, for a mid-cap company, the failure of the venture may be a big blow as they lack enough shares to bear the loss.
+However, for a mid-cap company, the venture’s failure may be a big blow as they lack enough shares to bear the loss.

 In contrast, if the venture becomes successful, large-cap companies can leverage from larger magnitudes of profits.
-Besides, the success of the venture for mid-cap companies allows them to boost their valuation in the market.
+Besides, the venture’s success for mid-cap companies allows them to boost their valuation in the market.

-Similarly, the existence and value of small-cap and mid-cap companies are threatened when large-cap Company invades into their spaces.
+Similarly, small-cap and mid-cap companies’ existence and value are threatened when large-cap Company invades into their spaces.
 For example, Cloud hosting services were threatened by Amazon’s entry into their niche space.

 A thorough understanding of the market cap is vital for investors as it helps them assess where they put their hard-earned money.
-Similar is the case with cryptocurrencies, if you want to buy any cryptocurrency, make sure you know about its market cap and market value.
+Similar is the case with cryptocurrencies; if you want to buy any cryptocurrency, make sure you know its market cap and market value.